translate/pootle/docs/features/goals.rst

 Translating goals
 -----------------

-In the goals tab and in the drill down views for each goal are displayed several links that point to the translation editor.
-Each link allows to translate units (needing work or not) or review existing suggestions.
+The goals tab and goals drill down views provide translation links as in the normal file view that will take you to the translation editor.
+Each link allows you to translate strings limited to the current goal.

-Once in the translation editor the different filters are restricted to the stores in the given path that belong to the chosen goal, thus allowing the translators to focus on a specific goal.
+Once in the translation editor the different filters are restricted to the stores in the given path that belong to the chosen goal, thus allowing the you to focus on the work in the current goal.